joeyaiello/docs/openpublishing/docs/partnerdocumentation/repo-creation.md

 Users are always able to publish by pushing a change to a branch, as long as he has the push permission to the repo.

+## Creating and setting up localized repos ##
+The localized content will live in a separated repo, connected to the English one.

+For that, you need to modify the file **.localization-config**.This file contains the definition of the localized repos.

+- **locales** - add the locales you would like to localize in the form of locale-culture set.
+E.g. "ja-jp", "de-de",...
+- **files** - List all the folders and file types to localize.
+E.g. "virtualization/**/*.md"
+- **includeDependencies**
+	- Set to true to include in the handoffs the topic dependencies (includes).
+	- Set to false to only include the Markdown files.
+- **autoPush**
+	- Set to true to automatically check-in the hand back files into the localized repo.
+	- Set to false to create a pull request for the hand back so an admin can approve.

+Once this file has been committed, if there is a new language added under locales, the localized repo will be created automatically following the English branches.

 ## Next steps ##
 The next steps the team will do is to do the [Repo and provisioning](repo-provision.md).
 Thus, please send Xiaokai He and Sandra Aldana the following information:

 - Repo URLs
+- Repo branches and which one to associate to stage and live.
+In general, master should be for staging and live should be for publishing to live.
+See (Publis)[publish.md] topic.
 - Publishing end-points: MSDN, TechNet, VS.com, other.
 If other, we need the canonical URL you would like to have for your site.